ElGarash/guidelines/README.md

 3. If the experiment is concerned with generating a new dataset, you should document the new dataset.

-   a. columns names.
+   a.
+Columns names.

-   b. naming schemes.
+   b.
+Naming schemes.

    c. etc...

 4. Keep a file called `terminology.md` and keep updating it with new terminology, stick to single terminology (e.g., don't use `sheik` and `reciter` interchangeably stick to one).
 5. Stick to a single notation

-   a. in mathematics.
+   a.
+In mathematics.

-   b. also for data annotation (e.g., the playback speed should be `x1.5`, don't use `1.5x` or `(1.5x)` interchangeably).
+   b.
+Also for data annotation (e.g., the playback speed should be `x1.5`, don't use `1.5x` or `(1.5x)` interchangeably).

 6. Figures should have titles below it with the following format: